heavywatal/heavywatal.github.io/content/python/matplotlib.md

 # Plot on this ax
 ax.scatter('sepal_width', 'sepal_length', data=iris)

-# Show figure (in Jupyter, Hydrogen, or other inline environments)
+# Show figure (in Jupyter, Hydrogen, or other inline IPython environments)
-fig
+display(fig)

 # Show figure in a new window (with non-inline backends)
 fig.show()